 The cities of Lewiston and Clarkston, as well as the college, are named for explorers Meriwether Lewis and William Clark who led the historic 1804-06 expedition into the newly acquired Louisiana Purchase.
 Lewis and Clark’s “Corps of Discovery” battling illness and fatigue after crossing the Bitterroot Mountains, spent several weeks recuperating near the confluence of the Snake and Clearwater rivers.
 The hospitable Nez Perce Indians provided food, shelter, horses and guidance as the explorers continued their journey to the Pacific.

 LCSC is a regional State College, operating under the governance of the Idaho State Board of Education.
-The institution has a three-part mission that encompasses traditional academic programs, career & technical education programs, and community college and community service programs.
+The institution offers traditional academic programs, career & technical education programs, and community college and community service programs.
 The college’s undergraduate instructional programs offer a wide range of academic and professional programs leading to baccalaureate and associate degrees.
 The college also offers a number of programs leading to certificates.
 LCSC’s primary emphasis areas are business, justice studies, nursing, social work, teacher preparation, and career & technical education.
 The State Board directs LCSC to maintain basic strengths in the liberal arts and sciences, which provide the core (general education) portion of the curriculum.
 Other assigned emphasis areas are the provision of select programs offered on and off campus, at non-traditional times, using non-traditional means of delivery, to serve a diverse student body.
 The institution also conducts selected research studies and provides a variety of life-long learning opportunities through its continuing education programs.
 LCSC works in collaboration with other state and regional postsecondary institutions to serve its diverse constituencies: students, business and industry, the professions, public sector groups, and special constituencies within the region and throughout the state.

 The Idaho State Board of Education is responsible for the general supervision, governance and control of LCSC and serves as its Board of Trustees.